Want a Stronger Hiring Function? Start With These 6 Elements: Interview with Minoo Ayat, VP of Global Talent Acquisition at Juniper Networks

 #5: Employee Engagement and Satisfaction: Happy recruiters build winning teams.

 Do not overlook the level of engagement and satisfaction within the TA team itself, including job satisfaction, morale, and alignment with the organization’s goals.
 This can be measured using an employee net promoter score in pulse surveys or engagement surveys.
-A motivated, engaged TA team is more likely to attract and hire high-quality candidates, positively influence the employer brand, and bring in new ideas.
+A motivated, engaged TA team is more likely to recruit high-quality candidates, positively influence the employer brand, and bring in new ideas.

 About ModelExpand